Azure-Samples/dotnet-container-app/README.md

 ![Running](/docs/images/img03.png "Application")

 Another option to run application based on docker containers.
-This application user 3 containers as show bellow:

-- **aspnetcoredb:** SQL Server
-- **aspnetcorewebapi:** Rest APIs to communicate with SQL Server database (backend)
-- **aspnetcorewebapp:** ASP NET MVC application to communicate with API (frontend)

 In the root directory of the application we have the *DockerCompose.yml* file with all the necessary configurations to running the application using containers.
 To start run the command below.

 ```sh
 docker-compose -f 'DockerCompose.yml' up --build -d